MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues.

 > [!IMPORTANT]
-> This update to Stable channel contains a fix for [CVE-2023-5217](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-5217), which has been reported by the Chromium team as having an exploit in the wild.
+> This update to the Stable channel contains a fix for [CVE-2023-5217](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-5217), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#september-29-2023).